thoth-tech/documentation/docs/Splashkit/Modules/Machine Learning/SRS.md

 maintainability of the system.
 These include:

 - The system should adapt and work with different games.
-- The system should be easy to use.
+- The system can be used by learning developers without extra training.
-- The system should be in line with other Splashkit systems.
+- The system should be in line with other SplashKit systems.
 - Flexibility, Neural Networks may be needed elsewhere the ability to reuse the existing code for other purposes should be considered.
-- The system should be stable for the user, any new feature added needs to be tested by the developer before reaching end-users and related features should not be negatively affected.
+- The system should be stable for the user, any new feature added must be tested by the developer before reaching end-users and related features should not be negatively affected.
   - Unit tests should be run on affected features to ensure that any changes made do not affect the existing components.
 - The system should provide a move for any given game state in a reasonable amount of time.